T. Aliba Imti: Early life and family

+Aliba was from the second generation of Christian Nagas and from the first generation to be educated to Bachelors level.

 Student leader

 In 1939 as a student in Shillong, he founded the Naga Students Union, and was its first Secretary.

 It was here that he came in contact with several personalities like Subhash Chandra Bose, and Jawaharlal Nehru.
 He interacted with them and also attended their public meetings.
 These activities were reported to the British S.D.O at Mokokchung.
 This in turn led to his father being summoned to the headquarters of the S.D.O.
 Where he was warned to inform his son to avoid contact with such personalities, or else lose his job.

 Naga Student Federation

 Aliba was President of the 'Ao Students Conference' from 1944 to 1946.
 During his tenure the resolution to create a combined Naga Students body was passed.
 He was entrusted by the Ao Students Conference to contact leaders of various student bodies for the same.
-Thus, he contributed towards the formation of the Naga Students Federation which came into being at Kohima on the 29th of October, 1947 with Z. Ahu as President.
+Thus, he contributed towards the formation of the Naga Students Federation which came into being at Kohima on the 29th of October, 1947 with Z. Ahu as president.